-During the Fall season you should get your house ready for Winter before the cold Colorado temperatures sneak up on you.
+During the Fall season you should begin preparing your home for Winter before the cold Colorado temperatures sneak up on you.
 We all know that Colorado can get snowy and cold in early October, so here are a few things to do before the Winter!

 - If you have a window air conditioner or evaporative (swamp) cooler, take it down and store it.